Niyko/AsyncBee/README.md

 ![AsyncBee logo](https://i.imgur.com/vu55wrS.png)
-Most simple way to load JS and CSS resources asynchronously and boost page insight speed
+Most simple way to load Javascript, images and CSS resources asynchronously and boost page insight speed and increase the website's SEO scores.
+Just adding the `AsyncBee.js` file and changing the attributes will boost the Google's page insight speed from any score to 95 ~ 100.
+AsyncBee delays the resource to load up and synchronously loads the Javascript and other resource is right order without making any dependency errors.
+AsyncBee is very flexible and comes with a prebuild loading animation which can be fully customized.

 # Get started
 ## 1) Download and install AsyncBee